-You choose mediation not when you want to hit a home run and bury the other side, but when you want an outcome that is acceptable, one that puts an end to the dispute for good.
+Mediation isn’t appropriate or possible in all legal disputes, but it works more often than you might expect.
+You choose mediation not when you want to hit a home run and bury the other side, but when you want an outcome that is acceptable and puts an end to the dispute for good.
 In a sense, our goal as mediators is to have everyone leave the process satisfied, without having crushed the other side.
-That means both parties found a way to meet in the middle, spending less money than if they had gone to trial, and the matter is finally behind them.
+That means both parties found a way to meet in the middle, spent less money than if they had gone to trial and finally put the matter behind them.

-The mediator must provide a safe and comfortable environment the encourages litigants and parties to any dispute to make common-sense decisions that will lead to a resolution of the matter that will benefit all.
+The mediator must provide a safe and comfortable environment that encourages litigants and parties to any dispute to make commonsense decisions that will lead to a resolution of the matter that will benefit all.
 The mediator seeks to have the parties work for a common objective: ending the dispute or the case with a mutually acceptable compromise resolution.

-In mediation, people can reach a common-sense resolution of a claim and thereby avoid court costs, excessive attorney’s fees, litigation costs such as depositions of witnesses and medical and other experts and a myriad of other expected litigation expenses.
+In mediation, people can reach a commonsense resolution of a claim and thereby avoid court costs, excessive attorney’s fees, litigation costs such as depositions of witnesses and medical and other experts, and myriad other expected litigation expenses.

-Trials are rough, tough on the parties, and have a very uncertain outcome.
+Trials are rough, are tough on the parties and have a very uncertain outcome.
 Plaintiffs are subject to rigorous cross-examination.
 Power is given to a judge who may or may not care about or understand your case.
 Every hour costs more money.
 Mediation, by its nature, is less unnerving.
 Final resolution or outcome, even if the mediation fails, is in the hands of the participants.

 How Can We Help You?
 Contact Us To Discuss Your Legal Needs.

 Mediated Resolutions, LLC, is based in Atlanta, but we serve clients throughout the state of Georgia.
 If you’re looking for a cost-effective way to resolve your legal dispute without courtroom litigation, call us at 678-812-5113 to discuss your options.
 You can also reach us via email.